Frequently Asked Questions

 What can I expect through your one-on-one dyslexia assessments?

-Our one-on-one dyslexia assessments are performed by an expert on dyslexia and will give you a clear indication if you or your child is dyslexic, the learning style and the solution.
-Please find more information here.
+Our one-on-one dyslexia assessments are performed by an expert on dyslexia and will give you a clear indication if you or your child is dyslexic, the learning style and the roadmap for improvements.
+See more details about our one-on-one dyslexia assessments.

 How do I book a dyslexia assessment?

 The face-to-face dyslexia assessments are completed in Sydney in Mosman.
 Otherwise an online dyslexia assessment can be completed via Zoom from across Australia or around the world.
-Bookings can be made directly into the calendar of Barbara Hoi here or by contacting us by email here.
-The cost is $220.
+Bookings can be made directly into the calendar of Barbara Hoi here or by contacting Sydney Dyslexia by email.
+The cost is $220 with an email summary.

 How can I help my dyslexic child or student?